CBD is the all buzz these days,

 CBD is all the buzz these days.
-It is said to be an effective cure for a variety of ailments.
+Certain CBD companies like to say that it’s an effective cure for a variety of ailments.
 But, what is CBD?
 CBD is the acronym for cannabidiol, which is a type of chemical compound found in cannabis plants.

 Pure CBD produces no psychoactive effects or the “high” or “stoned” feelings that are common with marijuana use.
-CBD is touted as a near miracle cure for everything from childhood epilepsy to migraines to cancer but there is a need to proceed with caution.
+Many people tout CBD as a near miracle cure for everything from childhood epilepsy to migraines to cancer.
+However, there is a need to proceed with caution.

 CBD is available in enough forms to make your head spin.
-You can get drops or tinctures, topical creams or patches, shampoo, deodorants, bath bombs, vapes, or gummies or chocolates, or honey, coffee or water, capsules (how boring), even suppositories to help with menstrual cramps.
+You can get drops or tinctures, topical creams or patches, shampoo, deodorants, bath bombs, vapes, gummies or chocolates, honey, coffee or water, capsules, and even suppositories to help with menstrual cramps.

 Even reputable companies that sell CBD products, however, warn that many cannabis products including CBD may have had environmental contamination due to pesticides, herbicides, or fertilizers used in production.
 They also warn that some products may contain heavy metal or solvent contamination that occurs during the process of extracting the oil from the plants.

-CBD is a substance that is processed through the liver.
-It is also a process that can interact with over-the-counter or prescription medications that are also being processed by the liver.
-A system within the liver called the Cytochrome P-450 is responsible for metabolizing 90 percent of the foreign substances we consume including drugs and medications and eliminating toxins.
+CBD is a substance that the liver must process.
+Remember that it can interact with over-the-counter or prescription medications that the liver must also process.
+A system within the liver called the Cytochrome P-450 is responsible for metabolizing 90% of the foreign substances we consume including drugs and medications and eliminating toxins.
 This process can be inhibited or stimulated by drugs creating interactions that can cause adverse reactions or therapeutic failures.

 CBD can slow the process of some medications and increase the value of others.
 It is important to know if medications you take may be affected by CBD.